-NOTICE OF ANNUAL GENERAL MEETING OF SHAREHOLDERS TO BE HELD ON SEPTEMBER 20, 2022

-TO THE SHAREHOLDERS OF COLUMBIA CARE INC.
+NOTICE OF ANNUAL GENERAL MEETING OF SHAREHOLDERS TO BE HELD ON NOVEMBER 8, 2023 TO THE SHAREHOLDERS OF THE CANNABIST COMPANY HOLDINGS INC.

-NOTICE IS HEREBY GIVEN that an annual general meeting (the "Meeting") of the holders ("Shareholders") of common shares ("Common Shares") and proportionate voting shares ("Proportionate Voting Shares", and together with the Common Shares, "Shares") of Columbia Care Inc. (the "Company") will be held at 11:00 a.m.
-(Toronto time) on September 20, 2022 virtually via live audio webcast online at https://web.lumiagm.com/#/278202795 for the following purposes:
+NOTICE IS HEREBY GIVEN that an annual general meeting (the "Meeting") of the holders ("Shareholders") of common shares ("Common Shares") and proportionate voting shares ("Proportionate Voting Shares", and together with the Common Shares, "Shares") of The Cannabist Company Holdings Inc. (the "Company") will be held at 10:00 a.m.
+(Toronto time) on November 8, 2023 virtually via live audio webcast online at https://web.lumiagm.com/#/236281834 for the following purposes:

-- 1. to receive the audited annual financial statements of the Company for the year ended December 31, 2021, together with the report of the auditor thereon; - 2. to elect directors of the Company for the ensuing year.
-For more information, see "Business to be Transacted at the Meeting Election of Directors" in the Company's proxy statement and management information circular dated August 29, 2022 (the "Information Circular"); - 3. to appoint the auditor of the Company for the ensuing year and to authorize the directors of the Company to fix the remuneration of the auditor.
-For more information, see "Business to be Transacted at the Meeting Appointment of Auditors" in the Information Circular; and - 4. to transact such other business as may properly be brought before the Meeting or any adjournment thereof
+- 1. to receive the audited annual financial statements of the Company for the year ended December 31, 2022, together with the report of the auditor thereon; - 2. to elect directors of the Company for the ensuing year ("Proposal 1").
+For more information, see "Business to be Transacted at the Meeting Election of Directors" in the Company's proxy statement and management information circular dated October 17, 2023 (the "Information Circular"); - 3. to appoint the auditor of the Company for the ensuing year and to authorize the directors of the Company to fix the remuneration of the auditor ("Proposal 2").
+For more information, see "Business to be Transacted at the Meeting Appointment of Auditors" in the Information Circular: - 4. to consider and, if deemed advisable, pass an ordinary resolution ("Proposal 3"), the full text of which is attached as Schedule "B" to the Information Circular, approving certain amendments to the Company's Amended and Restated Omnibus Long-Term Incentive Plan (the "Omnibus Plan").
+For more information, see "Business to be Transacted at the Meeting Amendments to Omnibus Plan" in the Information Circular; and - 5. to transact such other business as may properly be brought before the Meeting or any adjournment thereof.